minershive/hiveon-kb/getting_started/start_worker_setup.md

 >_We recommend installing the OS image to an SSD.
 SSDs are much more reliable and we advise using them in production environments.
 Because many users still prefer using a USB flash drive, we have the logs turned off by default.
 If you installed the OS on an SSD, you can optionally turn logging back on by running the logs-on command after installation._

 Here is some more information on flash drives, SSD and HDD:
 When to use flash drives?
 Firstly when you want to test.
-This is easy, you just grab one you have and in a dozen of minutes you can plug it in and test Hive without ruining your current Windows, for instance).
+This is easy, you just grab one you have and in a dozen of minutes you can plug it in and test Hive without ruining your current Windows, for instance.
 Any flash will work, USB 3.0 is not required.
 It’s just a matter of boot speed.
 Then if you are happy with it you can leave it as it is.

 The downfalls of using flash pen drives.
 They are slow to write.
 Even if it’s 3.0 it still may have slow writes speed line 10-15mbps, while reading can be 60-100mbps.
 So waste time on writing new images if you have a lot of rigs.